apr 5, 2026

 • malik mcdowell (r2 p35): -70.0 surplus | low realized return

-best and worst drafting teams (2015-2024)
+best drafting teams by avg surplus per pick (2015-2024)

 • 1. chiefs: +10.9 (71 picks)